-Enabling browser-powered scanning also allows you to take advantage of several other new features that rely on the embedded browser to work.
+Enabling browser-powered scanning also allows you to take advantage of several other new features that rely on Burp's browser to work.
 Most notably, you can record and upload full login sequences so that Burp Scanner is able to successfully handle more complex login mechanisms, including single sign-on.

 How to enable browser-powered scanning

 Many users won't need to do anything to enable browser-powered scanning.
 When you launch Burp, it will automatically check your machine's specs.
-If it appears to meet the system requirements, all scans will use the embedded browser by default.
+If it appears to meet the system requirements, all scans will use Burp's browser by default.
 Otherwise, scans will revert to the previous crawler engine.

 If you prefer, you can also manually enable or disable browser-powered scanning in your scan configuration.
-You can find this option under "Crawl options" > "Miscellaneous" > "Embedded browser options".
+You can find this option under Crawling > Miscellaneous > Burp's browser options.

 System requirements for browser-powered scanning